Modigliani nude sells for $170 mln, 2nd-highest price ever paid at art auction

-NEW YORK (Reuters) - A Modigliani nude painting was sold to an unnamed Chinese buyer at Christie’s on Monday for $170.4 million, the second-highest price ever for a work of art at auction, as deep-pocketed collectors continue to pay, and pay big, for some rare masterpieces up for sale in this year’s autumn auctions season.
+NEW YORK, Nov 9 (Reuters) - A Modigliani nude painting was sold to an unnamed Chinese buyer at Christie’s on Monday for $170.4 million, the second-highest price ever for a work of art at auction, as deep-pocketed collectors continue to pay, and pay big, for some rare masterpieces up for sale in this year’s autumn auctions season.

 The final price for the 1917-18 portrait “Nu couché” (Reclining Nude) - under the hammer for the first time ever - was second only to Picasso’s “Les femmes d‘Alger” (Women of Algiers) which sold for $179 million at Christie’s in May.